bacontheoverseer/SunshineNord-deployer/README.md

 3. Click **Apply** on the blueprint settings page.
 4. Wait 2–3 minutes for the container to spin up.
 Render will provide a live target URL (e.g., `https://sunshine-node-link.onrender.com`) where your app is fully active!
 NOTE: Render Free Instances spin down after 50 seconds of inactivity, so if noone is using your link and then you try to access it, it may take a little to start up.
 This does NOT reset your site progress.

-### 📋 Instructions for Huggingface Spaces
-1. Click the **Deploy to Huggingface** button above.
-2. Sign in or create a free account on Huggingface.
-3. Choose Docker as the SDK
-4. Click Public Template and paste `bacontheoverseer/SunshineNord-deployer`

 Thanks for choosing Sunshine!